MrReiji/DSNET-APP/README.md

-# Dormitory Gym App
+# Dormitory App

-An application created in Flutter that will allow you to book a gym in the dormitory
+An application of DSNET Panel created in Flutter.